AIHACONNECT | Education Session Moderator Guidelines

 • Remind the attendees:

-• That personal recording is prohibited (AIHA is recording the session and if the speaker has granted permission, it will be available on OnDemand after the conference.)
+• Personal recording is prohibited.
+AIHA is recording the session, and if the speaker has granted permission, it will be available on OnDemand after the conference.

-• To complete the session evaluation at the end of the session
+• Complete the session evaluation at the end of the session.

 • Briefly introduce each speaker (bios for these introductions are posted on the AIHA Connect website).